Jordan Hicks (baseball): Professional career

+St. Louis Cardinals (2015-2023)

 Minor leagues

-Hicks was drafted by the St. Louis Cardinals in the third round of the 2015 Major League Baseball draft out of Cypress Creek High School, and he signed with them for $600,000, forgoing his commitment to Tulane.
-He made his professional debut in 2016 with the Johnson City Cardinals of the Rookie Appalachian League and was promoted to the State College Spikes of the Class A Short Season New York–Penn League during the season.
+The St. Louis Cardinals selected Hicks in the third round of the 2015 Major League Baseball draft out of Cypress Creek High School, and he signed with them for $600,000, forgoing his commitment to Tulane.
+He made his professional debut in 2016 with the Johnson City Cardinals of the rookie-level Appalachian League and was promoted to the State College Spikes of the Low-A New York–Penn League during the season.
 In 12 starts between the two teams, he was 6–2 with a 2.97 ERA.

-Hicks started 2017 with the Peoria Chiefs of the Class A Midwest League, where he was named to the Midwest League All-Star game.
-He was promoted to the Palm Beach Cardinals of the Class A-Advanced Florida State League in July, with whom he was 0–1 with one save and a 1.00 ERA, and 32 strikeouts in 27 innings.
+Hicks started the 2017 season with the Peoria Chiefs of the Single-A Midwest League, where he was named to the Midwest League All-Star game.
+He was promoted to the Palm Beach Cardinals of the High-A Florida State League in July, with whom he was 0–1 with one save and a 1.00 ERA, and 32 strikeouts in 27 innings.
 Hicks finished 2017 with a combined 8–3 record and a 2.74 ERA in 22 games (19 starts) between the two clubs.
 After the season, the Cardinals assigned Hicks to the Surprise Saguaros of the Arizona Fall League (AFL), where he was selected to the Fall Stars Game.
-He finished the AFL season with nine appearances, an 0–2 record, and a 6.32 ERA and 16 strikeouts over 15 2/3 innings, along with hitting up to 102.6 mph.
+He finished the AFL season with nine appearances, a 0–2 record, a 6.32 ERA, and 16 strikeouts over 15 2/3 innings, along with hitting up to 102.6 mph.

-St. Louis Cardinals

-2018
+Major leagues

+2018–2020

 Hicks was a non-roster invitee to 2018 spring training.
-He made St. Louis' Opening Day roster despite not having ever pitched above Class A-Advanced.
-He made his major league debut against the New York Mets and produced the highest average fastball velocity of the day at 100.4 mph.
+He made St. Louis' Opening Day roster despite not having ever pitched above High-A. He made his major league debut against the New York Mets and produced the highest average fastball velocity of the day at 100.4 mph.
 He pitched one scoreless inning in which he earned his first strikeout against Jay Bruce.
 On April 21, Hicks earned his first major league win when he pitched the final 2 1/3 innings—all scoreless—versus the Cincinnati Reds to help seal a 4–3 victory.

 On May 20, Hicks threw the fastest pitch in MLB history, at 105.1 mph.
 He shares this record with Aroldis Chapman.
 His four-seam fastball and sinker had the second- and third-highest average speeds of any MLB pitcher's pitches in 2018, at 100.5 mph and 100.4 mph.
 He continued to garner attention throughout the season as one of the hardest throwing pitchers in MLB.
 Hicks finished his 2018 rookie campaign with a 3–4 record with six saves, a 3.59 ERA, and a 1.34 WHIP, striking out 70 batters in 77 2/3 relief innings.